klarbook/invoice/services/typst/examples/README.md

-# TypstAPI Examples
+# typst Examples

-This directory contains examples for using the TypstAPI service.
+This directory contains examples for using the typst service.

 ## Files